 - Explainer video that walks people through the process

-In personal injury marketing, this is where someone is ready to make the decision whether or not to contact you for a consultation or retain you or your firm.
+In personal injury marketing, the conversion stage (also known as bottom of the funnel) is where someone is ready to make the decision whether or not to contact you for a consultation or retain you or your firm.

 Ways to Convert: For consultations, this means having clear call-to-action buttons and paths the visitor can take to contact you, such as a click-to-call button, a contact form, or live chat.

 Following Up: The same paths for consultations work for retainers as well.
 However, you can increase your signed case rate by taking additional steps to interact with leads that have already reached out for a consultation.
 This is where a lot of injury firms leave cases on the table by not implementing any sort of lead nurturing process or outsourcing intake.

 Let’s say someone has contacted your firm for a consultation but an attorney wasn’t available to take their call at the moment.
 What’s your process look like to get back in touch with them?
 Do you only try them by phone and email?
 Try text messaging and see if that doesn’t increase your rate of signed cases.

 Goal: Get people to contact you for a consultation or sign you as their counsel of record.

 How: Makeit easy for them to get a hold of you.

 Tip: Talk to your current or previous clients.
 How did they discover you?
 What did you do to convince them to become your client?
 When you create content, think about what will be most helpful to the client.